top of page

 A brave girl living on a remote island teams up with a scientist and an adventurous author to protect her home.
 Written for Upper Elementary / Middle Grade readers.

-Heads Up: Natural disasters, child alone in danger treated optimistically.
+Heads Up: Language: 3 stupid, 1 freak storm, child alone in danger treated optimistically.

 A boy in a yellow shirt sits at a desk with an open book, surrounded by pencils, a ruler, and rats.
 Title: The Wednesday Wars.